mcr/ipsecme-ikev2-sa-ts-payloads/draft-kampati-ipsecme-ikev2-sa-ts-payloads-opt.md

 * Protocol ID (1 octet) - MUST be 0.
 * SPI Size (1 octet) - MUST be 0, meaning no SPI is present.
-* Notify Message Type (2 octets) - MUST be \<Need to get value from IANA\>, the value assigned for the MINIMAL_REKEY_SUPPORTED notification.
+* Notify Message Type (2 octets) - MUST be set to the value [TBD1].

-This notification contains no data.
+This Notify Message type contains no data.

-## REKEY_OPTIMIZED Notification
+## OPTIMIZED_REKEY Notify

-The REKEY_OPTIMIZED notification is used to replace the SA payloads at the time of rekeying IKE SAs when there is no change of cryptographic suites in initiator and responder, and to replace the SA payloads and TS payloads at the time of rekeying Child SAs when there is no change of cryptographic suites and ACL configuration in initiator and responder.
-It is formatted as follows:
+The OPTIMIZED_REKEY Notify Message type is used to perform an optimized IKE SA or Child SA rekey.

 ~~~~
  0                 1                   2                   3